 Camp Olympia has outstanding facilities, including a swimming pool, challenge course, as well as fields and courts for many activities.
-While most of the activities take place on a 101-acre location, camp has access to over 1,000 acres of private land.
+While most of the activities take place on a 101-acre location, camp has access to hundreds of additional acres of private land.
 We improve the facility each year with additions and enhancements so campers are always in for a treat when they return.
 Additions within the last 5 years include our new climbing wall at our swimming pool, new lakeside Olympiatheater that is perfect for Talent Show, New Cluster of Cabins (our largest cluster of cabins ever!), 2-Person Zip Line at the Challenge Course, a Water Balloon Battle Station at the pool, and Aqua Inflatables for both the pool and waterfront!
 Camp just keeps getting better and better!!!

 Additionally, our golf class and Junior Golf Academy have an opportunity unlike any other in the nation!
 Next door to Camp Olympia is the stunning Whispering Pines Golf Club, which has been ranked the #1 golf course in Texas by Golf Digest and the Dallas Morning News.

 While Olympia is located on the breezy shores of Lake Livingston, it does get warm in Texas during the summer.
 Unlike most of the other camps in Texas, all of the cabins, bathrooms, our dining hall, and many of the enclosed areas are air conditioned.
 Air conditioned cabins make sleeping at night much more comfortable!

 Camp Olympia offers parents an opportunity to experience camp right along with their camper via the Internet.
 While your camper is at camp, we write a daily update to keep you informed, and we put over 100 pictures online each day in a password protected area so you can see your camper’s smiling face.